sujoymukh/springbootsample/README.md

 _NOTE: Please make sure to not submit any personal data with your tests result.
 Personal data is for example your name, your birth date, email address etc._

+Notes on solutions: task 3.
+Search  driver by car characteristics doesn't make sense if they are offline , as my assumption is only online drivers would be assigned / select a car.